 Simply enter the number of points you have, and the calculator will convert it into pounds.

 How to Collect Nectar Points

 I mainly collect Nectar Points with Sainsbury’s shopping and this is the store they’re most associated with.
-But you can collect Nectar points at loads of other places (457 brands in fact) such as:
+But you can collect Nectar points at loads of other places – 392 brands in fact.

 Collect 1 point per £1 spend in Sainsbury’s.
 They do sometimes run offers though where you can collect more.
-For example, they’re currently running a promotion where you can collect 5 X Nectar Points on fresh meat, fish, fruit and veg.
-The offer runs until 9th July so until then you’ll get 5 Nectar Points per £1 spend on these items.
+For example, in the summer they ran a promotion where you can collect 5 X Nectar Points on fresh meat, fish, fruit and veg.

 Collect 1 point per £1 spend by linking your eBay account with your Nectar account*.
 This is one of the easiest ways to collect them if you shop on eBay.
 You literally have to do nothing once you’ve linked your account.
 No pesky card swiping!